 Tick and Lyme Maps

 Let me illustrate the point with some maps.

 In the US, both the Black-legged Tick (Ixodes scapularis) and the Western Black-legged Tick (Ixodes pacificus) carry and transmit Lyme disease.

 This is the area in which Lyme disease has the highest incidence rate (or, where it happens the most):

 As you can clearly see, the highest chance of infection is limited to the east Coast.

 Now let’s look where Pumas currently live in accordance with the above data:

-Even though Lyme disease and their vectors are present on the west coast of the US, mountain lions keep the tick numbers low (by keeping the deer numbers lower), therefore creating an overall healthier system for people.
+Even though Lyme disease and their vectors are present on the west coast of the US, mountain lions keep the tick numbers low (by keeping the deer and mouse numbers lower), therefore creating an overall healthier system for people.
 More mountain lions eventually means a lower chance of getting Lyme disease.

 Historically, cougars used to occupy the east coast where Lyme disease is so prevalent now, but they were extirpated from the region in the early 1900’s.
-Could a case be made for re-introducing cougars to the east coast, now that they have been gone from the region for hundreds of years?
+Could a case be made for re-introducing cougars to the east coast?
+Now that they have been gone from the region for hundreds of years?
 Is there even space for them?
 Even though the western United States has greater areas of fully protected land, the eastern states still have plenty of habitat for pumas as well.

 The population density map shows that cougars have no space left on the actual east coast.
 Nor would you want them to wander into New York City or Boston.
 Once you are more inland however, the population density is low enough where you can have successful co-existence between these cats and people.
 Having an re-introduction plan would help of course but even naturally, pumas are moving more and more east as time passes.
 Maybe sooner than later, Lyme disease will be less of an issue in the States, and all due to a wild cat.